stvhwrd/tiny-http-echo/README.md

 # tiny-http-echo
-[Go] Minimal HTTP server that locally echoes the requests it receives
+Minimal HTTP server that locally echoes the requests it receives

 This program can be useful in debugging HTTP clients and server components of distributed systems.